-The role is to support and advise target partners (local education providers and community leaders) in integrating and implementing inclusive education practices for people with disabilities and ensuring accessibility of quality education for all girls aged 15 - 19, who have been excluded from the Education System for different reasons.
-With main focus on disability issues according to the needs of students.
+As an Education Disability Inclusion Advisor you will support and advise local education providers and community leaders in integrating and implementing inclusive education practices for people with disabilities and ensuring accessibility of quality education for all girls aged 15-19 who have been excluded from the Education System for different reasons.
+The role's main focus will be on the disability issues according to the needs of students.

 Skills, qualifications and experience

-• A minimum of 5 years of experience in in-service and/or pre-service teacher training at pre-primary and primary education level;
+•At least 5 years of experience in in-service and/or pre-service teacher training at pre-primary and primary education level

 As a VSO volunteer, you will be sharing your skills with local communities on a full time basis.
 VSO will cover your travel, vaccinations, accommodation, and medical insurance costs, along with a local living allowance which will be paid in local currency.
 This allowance meets reasonable living expenses in country, but will not be enough to send money home.
 You will also receive some financial support to contribute to your on-going expenses at home.

 VSO works with some of the poorest communities in the world which means accommodation varies and will be basic.

 Some background about VSO

 In the last 60 years, we have worked in over 90 countries and supported over 50 million people.
 We’ve gone from being a UK charity to a truly global development organisation.

 Our proven approach works with volunteers of different skillsets, from overseas consultants to youth.
 These volunteers work alongside community organisations, local and national governments, and global partners.
 Right now, VSO is bringing justice to rape survivors in Pakistan, building resilient disaster prevention and relief in Mozambique, ending stigma against children with disabilities in Ethiopia and tackling the youth skills gap in Uganda and Bangladesh.